 I think these are all, more or less, enough for an average team’s communication needs.

 Communication within Asana is organized into 3 levels.
-You can communicate with your project team members in the following ways:
+You can communicate with your project team members by starting a:

 - Team conversation.